Why study Medical Assisting?

 As a first-year student, you will need to take an English and mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
 These tests do not affect your admission; however, the results are essential for your proper placement in classes.
 You must complete placement tests before you register for English or mathematics courses.
 All placement tests are given free of charge.

-Students who will meet the minimum selective program admission criteria below by the end of fall semester of the application year are encouraged to apply to the program via the electronic application available between August 24 and December 1.
+Students who will meet the minimum selective program admission criteria below by the end of fall semester of the application year are encouraged to apply to the program.
 All applications must be submitted by December 1 even if the minimum criteria will not be met until the end of the fall semester.
+Applications to the Selective Admissions Program is located in the Medical Assisting Application Portal.

 - Confirmed admission to the University of Cincinnati

 - ENGL0099 Ready OR ACT ELA1 or ENGL minimum score of 18 OR UC English placement test minimum score of 5

 - Students who have not graduated from a U.S. or English-speaking high school must complete the TOEFL examination or other exam with the designated score, as listed below.
 With the following exceptions:

 - Student has taken a full year of High School in the United States and earned a passing grade in one year of Standard English (not ESL)